department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/ask-users-for/addresses.md

 * City text input
 * State/Province/Region select box
 * Postal code text input
-* Radio button component for mailing address same as home address (this is on mailing address page only)
+* Radio button component for mailing address same as home address (if applicable; this shows up on mailing address page only)

 ### How this pattern works